NWBY/hugo-firebase/README.md

-# Dockerfile with Hugo and Firebase
+# Dockerfile with Hugo and Firebase:fire:

-This dockerfile comes with the static-site generator Hugo and Firebase tools.
+This dockerfile comes with the static-site generator Hugo and Firebase tools installed.

-Hugo version 0.53
+This image uses Hugo version 0.53 and will automatically install the latest version of Firebase.